unisonweb/unison/docs/LanguageReference.md

 This expression gives `x` access to abilities handled by the function `h` which must have the type `Request A T -> T` if `x` has type `{A} T`.
 The type constructor `Request` is a special builtin provided by Unison which will pass arguments of type `Request A T` to a handler for the ability `A`.

+The examples in the next section should help clarify how ability handlers work.

 #### Pattern matching on ability constructors

 Each constructor of an ability corresponds with a _pattern_ that can be used for pattern matching in ability handlers.
 The general form of such a pattern is: